 Shareholder protection insurance is a type of business insurance that can be purchased by shareholders or a company for the protection of its shareholders.
-It can taken out to pay in the event of death or with critical illness included.
+It can be taken out to pay in the event of death or with critical illness included.
 If a shareholder falls ill or passes away, the policy ensures that the remaining shareholders are paid a sum of money.
 This money can then be used to purchase the shares from the deceased estate.
-It is essential to a business as it means that the remaining shareholders can still own a percentage of the company, whilst the agreement put into place (the cross option agreement) ensures that the deceased shareholder’s family receive a sum of money to the value of the shares.
+This means the remaining shareholders can still own a percentage of the company, whilst the agreement (the cross option agreement for shareholder protection) ensures that the deceased shareholder’s family receive a sum of money to the value of the shares.
 This split allows the business to continue to function, whilst making sure that the family of the deceased aren’t forgotten.

 How can it be taken out?